|

 ex-Commander Air of Stretton, who was by then the Drafting Officer at

 Lee-on-Solent) for help, and was released in April 1958 for �200.
+"I then joined BOAC (later British Airways) as a Cadet Flight

 Engineer officer with two other ex-'tiffs' and served on Britannia 312s,